pasensio97/SDslam/README.md

 We use modified versions of the [g2o](https://github.com/RainerKuemmerle/g2o) library to perform non-linear optimizations.
 This library (which is BSD) is included in the *extra* folder.

 ## MRPT
 DIFODO is an algorithm that is within [MPRT](https://github.com/MRPT/mrpt#3-install) (Mobile Robot Programming Toolkit).
 It can be easily installed on ubuntu from ppa.
 The official instructions to install it are [here](https://github.com/MRPT/mrpt#3-install).
-The last version where SD-SLAM was working was **1:1.9.9~snapshot20191122-1444-git-898be015-bionic-1**.
+The last version where SD-SLAM+ was working was **1:1.9.9~snapshot20191122-1444-git-898be015-bionic-1**.
 Check the [blog](https://roboticslaburjc.github.io/2019-tfm-omar-garrido/install/#mrpt) for more details or if problems with the installation arised.

-# 3. Building SD-SLAM library and examples
+# 3. Building SD-SLAM+ library and examples

 Clone the repository:
 ```
 git clone https://github.com/eperdices/SD-SLAM
 ```

-We provide a script `build.sh` to build *SD-SLAM*.
+We provide a script `build.sh` to build *SD-SLAM+*.
 Please make sure you have installed all required dependencies (see section 2).
 Execute:
 ```
 cd SD-SLAM
 chmod +x build.sh